qin-work/Benchmate_doc_ccm/ReadMe/Sequence.md

 For collections of sequences there are 2 other class types, `SequenceList` and `SequenceDict`, as the name suggests there are `list` and `dict`  like instances and contain many other methods that list and dictionaries have.
 Please see the sequence module readme for more information and usage instructions.

-# Sequence Module

-A module for working with biological sequences, providing sequence analysis, alignment, and embedding capabilities.

 ## Classes Overview

 - `Sequence`: Base class for working with sequences